zenetys/zpki/README.md

 ### Create new groups and add new users

 Add a user that will read and write to the `/data/zpki` directory:

 ```
 $ groupadd -r zpki-data
 $ useradd -r -g zpki-data -d /data/CA.zpki -s /sbin/nologin zpki-data
 ```

-Add a user that will execute the `zpki` script:
+Add a user that will run the server:

 ```
 $ groupadd -r zpki-core
 $ useradd -r -g zpki-core -d /opt/zpki -s /sbin/nologin zpki-core